RASHIKHANAP/SecURL/README.md

 This project is actively maintained.
 If there are no recent commits, it means that everything has been running smoothly!
-Even if the link storage protocol is updated, Link Lock is designed to be 100% backwards-compatible, so your locked links will never break.
+Even if the link storage protocol is updated, SecURL is designed to be 100% backwards-compatible, so your locked links will never break.

-Even if something were to happen to me, and I could not continue to work on the project, Link Lock will continue to work as long as my GitHub account is open and the [Rashikhanap.github.io](https://Rashikhanap.github.io) domain is online.
+Even if something were to happen to me, and I could not continue to work on the project, SecURL will continue to work as long as my GitHub account is open and the [Rashikhanap.github.io](https://Rashikhanap.github.io) domain is online.